-In order to get the most out of your mountain biking experience, we are recommending to be a certain level for each destination based on our experience and local guide knowledge.
+In order to get the most out of your mountain biking experience, we are recommending to be at a certain skill and fitness level for each destination based on our experience and local guide knowledge.
 However, we are always happy to adjust the itinerary to fit the skill and fitness level of your particular group.

 You have picked up an interest in the world of mountain biking and are eager to experience more action on the trails.
 You have brief experience from riding single tracks and want to improve your skills further.
 Or want to rekindle an old passion of mountain biking not exercised for a while.